LimeFlight/openapi-diff-action/README.md

 This GitHub Action compares two OpenAPI (3.x) specs to determine if the newer (HEAD) spec introduces breaking or non-breaking changes.

-When running on `pull_request` events, a comment will be added (or updated if exitss) to the PR with a backward compatibility report and human-readable diff, giving PR authors and reviewers greater insight into the implications if merged.
+When running on `pull_request` events, a comment will be added (or updated if exists) to the PR with a backward compatibility report and human-readable diff, giving PR authors and reviewers greater insight into the implications if merged.

 When running on `pull_request` events, a label will also be added to the PR with the _classification_ (`major`, `minor`, or `patch`) of the diff.